py-sherlock/sherlock/docs/source/index.rst

 distributed services, more than often you need some kind of locking mechanism to make it possible to access some resources at a time.

-Distributed Locks or Mutexes can help you with this.
-Sherlock provides the exact same facility, with some extra goodies.
+Distributed Locks or Mutexes can help you with this. :mod:`sherlock` provides the exact same facility, with some extra goodies.
 It provides an easy-to-use API that resembles standard library's `threading.Lock` semantics.

-Apart from this, Sherlock gives you the flexibilty of using a backend of your choice for managing locks.
+Apart from this, :mod:`sherlock` gives you the flexibilty of using a backend of your choice for managing locks.

-Sherlock also makes it simple for you to extend Sherlock to use backends that are not supported.
+:mod:`sherlock` also makes it simple for you to extend :mod:`sherlock` to use backends that are not supported.

 Features
 ++++++++